intel-ai-tce/ai-documents/AEM/getting-started-with-automixedprecisionmkl.md

 - How to convert the graph to BFloat16 on-the-fly as you train the model
 - How to convert a pre-trained fp32 model to BFloat16

 Let’s use a simple neural network with a typical pattern of Conv2D -> BiasAdd -> ReLU.
-Inputs x and w of Conv2D and input b of bias_add are TensorFlow* Variables with default FP32 data type, so this neural network model operates completely in FP32 data type.
-TensorFlow* data-flow graph corresponding to this model looks like below.
+Inputs x and w of Conv2D and input b of bias_add are TensorFlow Variables with default FP32 data type, so this neural network model operates completely in FP32 data type.
+TensorFlow data-flow graph corresponding to this model looks like below.

 ### Steps to set up the runtime environment
-Before running the examples, setup runtime environement with steps below to create an environment and install Tensorflow*, as done earlier.
+Before running the examples, setup runtime environement with steps below to create an environment and install TensorFlow, as done earlier.
 ```bash
 conda create -n tf_latest python=3.8 -c intel
 source activate tf_latest